learn-co-students/rails-active-admin-readme-v-000/README.md

 end
 ```

+**Note:** In some instances, you will be required to set `permit_params`
+even if you don't want to change any of them from the default.
+If you receive an `ActiveModel::ForbiddenAttributes` exception when working with ActiveAdmin, set up those `permit_params`.

 Now we're only allowing `name` and `genre` to be set.

 By default, all CRUD actions are available to an ActiveAdmin resource.